mdsimon2/RPi-CamillaDSP/README.md

 As in the Devices tab, it is very important that mixer channel counts exactly match the channel counts of the device.
 For configurations from this tutorial this will not be an issue.
 It is not required to use all channels in the mixer, but the correct channel counts need to specified in the "in" and "out" section.
 For example in the screenshot below 8 input and 8 output channels are specified although only 2 input channels (0 and 1) are used in the mixer definition.

+With V3 there are now labels that can be applied to playback device channels, if a list of labels is provided they will appear in the Mixers and Pipeline tabs, as well as level meters.

 <img src="https://github.com/mdsimon2/RPi-CamillaDSP/blob/main/screenshots/mixers.png" alt="mixers" width="600"/>

 #### Processors

-A new addition with CamillaDSP V2 is the Processors tab.
 I haven't used this personally, but it can be used to implement a compressor.

 <img src="https://github.com/mdsimon2/RPi-CamillaDSP/blob/main/screenshots/processors.png" alt="processors" width="600"/>

 #### Pipeline

 The Pipeline tab is where everything comes together.
 Filters, mixers and processors created in the previous tabs are applied here.
 The entire pipeline can be plotted to show how the mixer and filters are applied as well as the combined magnitude / phase / group delay on each channel.

+With V3 filter steps can now be applied to multiple channels, eliminating the need to repeat filter steps for left / right channels as an example.

 <img src="https://github.com/mdsimon2/RPi-CamillaDSP/blob/main/screenshots/pipeline1.png" alt="pipeline1" width="800"/>